Top Heavy Equipment Movers

 Are permits always required for heavy machinery transport?

 Not always, but frequently.
-Permits are typically needed if the heavy machinery transport load exceeds standard legal dimensions (width, height, length) or weight limits for the specific roads and states it will travel through.
+Permits are typically needed if the heavy machinery movers load exceeds standard legal dimensions (width, height, length) or weight limits for the specific roads and states it will travel through.
 Experienced carriers will determine the necessary permits, but you should confirm this is included in their service and quote.

 What are common risks associated with choosing cheap or budget heavy equipment movers?